crupig/Evalplus-codegen/README.md

 **Evaluation:**

-Example of command to run the scripts (input file and number of workers):
+Example of command to run the scripts (input file as argument):

 ```bash run_eval.sh ./path_to_generation_file.jsonl```